ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/485489.svg)](https://asciinema.org/a/485489)

-is a first game in this roundup is UnNetHack, a fork of NetHack, originally based on the hugely popular roguelike game NetHack.
+is a fork of NetHack, originally based on the hugely popular roguelike game NetHack.